 What is glycopyrronium?

-- Glycopyrronium is available as inhalation capsules to be used with the Breezhaler inhaler device.
+In New Zealand glycopyrronium is available as inhalation capsules to be used with the breezhaler inhaler device called Seebri breezhaler.

 - The dose of glycopyrronium is 1 capsule inhaled once a day.